IoniBini/Instrument_Visualizer/README.md

 How to use:

+PLEASE NOTE THAT THE ONLY REASON I AM NOT SUBMITTING A BUILT VERSION AT FIRST is because this application works best when you build it yourself...
+I will soon send an updated assignment file which contains a build that should work for general purposes, but as I already have explained to Lachlan in class, it is best if you follow the steps below and then just make a build for yourself...

 I have created a sample scene called "SampleScene" which is already totally set up and ready for use.
 If you want to use this set up, here are the steps to using the application:

 1. Make sure the number of children inside the "InstrumentParent" is equivalent to the EXACT number of instruments you wish to capture